-- 1. pgBackRest will notify Postgres that the archive was successfully backed up, then DROP IT. - 2.
-An error will be logged to the console and also to the Postgres log. - 3.
-A stop file will be written in the lock directory and no more archive files will be backed up until it is removed.
+- 1. pgBackRest will notify PostgreSQL that the WAL was successfully archived, then DROP IT . - 2.
+A warning will be output to the Postgres log.

 If this occurs then the archive log stream will be interrupted and PITR will not be possible past that point.
 A new backup will be required to regain full restore capability.